openstack-k8s-operators/glance-operator/CONTRIBUTING.md

 ### Debugging

-When working on the cinder-operator there will be times where things won't work as expected and we'll need to debug things.
+When working on the glance-operator there will be times where things won't work as expected and we'll need to debug things.

 In the [debugging article](docs/dev/debug.md) we present some ideas to help you